lextoumbourou/notes/content/comp_investing_part_1.md

 ## [My Background](#my-background)

 I came across the course through someone's comment on Hacker News and signed up immediately.
-I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a simple implementation of a thing called the Magic Formula from a book called [The Little Book That Beats The Market](http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159).
-I have money invested in the market following this approach so I guess you could say I have experience with "computational investing".
+I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a simple implementation of a thing called the Magic Formula from [The Little Book That Beats The Market](http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159).
+I have money invested following this approach so I guess you could say I have experience with "computational investing".
 But, generally I have no idea what I'm doing.

 I have, however, spent the last couple of years coding mostly in Python and I'm pretty comfortable with it.
 So I was lucky that the course's projects were all Python based.
 Though, at the time though I hadn't played with the cornerstone data science libraries like NumPy and Pandas.